 Landings and revenues from commercial fishing are often presented by port of landing.
 This set of interactive maps looks at landings and revenues differently, —linking them to where the fish was caught rather than to where it was landed.

 Search by species for prices and quantities of fish sold at each of the three major seafood auctions in the region.
-Includes daily reporting and weekly summaries of auction prices and quantities sold, August 1, 2012 to December 31, 2018.
+Includes daily reporting and weekly summaries of auction prices and quantities sold, from August 1, 2012 to December 31, 2018.

 Social indicators are numerical measures that describe and evaluate the social, economic, and psychological well-being of individuals or communities.
 This interactive mapping and graphing tool allows users to display and download data that describe and evaluate a coastal community’s ability to respond to changing social, economic, and environmental conditions.
 The dataset includes information for more than 4,600 coastal communities in 23 states.

-A living collection of oral history interviews related to the changing environment, climate, oceans and coasts.
+A living collection of oral history interviews related to the changing environment, climate, oceans, and coasts.
 Established in 2003, this product allows users to access more than 1,800 interviews conducted with scientists, fishermen, and other stakeholders, and to find information on creating and sharing their own collections.